jrcarlos2000/scaffold-eth-diamond-challenge/README.md

 > > Can you guess whats wrong here?

-#### ⚔️ Checkpoint 2 side quests
+### ⚔️ Checkpoint 2 side quests

-In a crowdfunding contract, usually the contributors will be able to withdraw their amount after the deadline has passed.
+In a crowdfunding contract, usually the contributors will be able to `refund()` their amount after the deadline has passed.
 So lets set a deadline and enforce it inside the function `refund()`

 - [x] call `setDeadline(VALUE)` at the bottom of `02_checkpoint.ts`, the value passed is in seconds, lets set it to 120 Seconds.